Gabriela Dabrowski: 2013: First WTA Tour doubles final

-2014: First WTA doubles title and career-high ranking in singles
+2014: WTA Tour doubles title and career-high ranking in singles

-At her first tournament of the season, the $25k in Vero Beach, Dabrowski reached the fourth singles final of her career but was defeated by Laura Siegemund.
+At her first competition of the season, the $25k tournament in Vero Beach, Dabrowski reached the fourth singles final of her career but was defeated by Laura Siegemund.
 At the French Open, she made it to the second round of the doubles event with Alicja Rosolska.
-In July at the Swedish Open, Dabrowski qualified for her first WTA main-draw and upset world No. 39, Camila Giorgi, in the opening round, her first top-50 win.
+In July at the Swedish Open, Dabrowski qualified for her first WTA Tour main-draw and upset world No. 39, Camila Giorgi, in the opening round, her first top-50 win.
 She was eliminated in three sets by Mona Barthel in the next round.
-At the beginning of August at the Washington Open, Dabrowski won the first WTA doubles title of her career.
-She defeated, with partner Shuko Aoyama, Hiroko Kuwata and Kurumi Nara in straight sets in the final.
+At the Washington Open, Dabrowski won the first WTA doubles title of her career.
+With partner Shuko Aoyama she defeated Hiroko Kuwata and Kurumi Nara in straight sets in the final.
 At the US Open, she reached the third round in doubles with Rosolska.
 In November, Dabrowski made it to the final of the $50k Tevlin Challenger where she won her first professional singles title over Maria Sanchez.

 2015: Pan American Games champion in doubles

 At the Australian Open, Dabrowski and partner Rosolska reached the third round of the doubles event with an upset over second seeds Hsieh Su-wei and Sania Mirza.
 They were eliminated by Michaëlla Krajicek and Barbora Záhlavová-Strýcová in three sets.
-At the Dubai Championships, Dabrowski qualified for her first WTA Premier main-draw with a win over world No. 69, Julia Görges.
+At the Dubai Championships, Dabrowski qualified for her first WTA Premier main draw with a win over world No. 69, Julia Görges.
 She lost to Çağla Büyükakçay in three sets in the opening round.
-In March, at the Monterrey Open, Dabrowski won her second WTA doubles title when she defeated, along partner Rosolska, the Rodionova sisters.
+In March, at the Monterrey Open, Dabrowski won her second WTA doubles title with partner Rosolska, against the Rodionova sisters.
 In May, she reached the quarterfinals in doubles at the Premier 5 Italian Open.
-At her next tournament, the Internationaux de Strasbourg, she qualified for her third WTA Tour main draw but lost to Elena Vesnina, in the first round.
+At her next tournament, the Internationaux de Strasbourg, she qualified for her third tour main draw but lost to Elena Vesnina, in the first round.
 At the Pan American Games in July, Dabrowski won a gold medal in doubles with Carol Zhao and a silver medal in mixed doubles with Philip Bester.
-In August at the Rogers Cup, she was awarded a wildcard for the singles main draw but was eliminated in the first round by world No. 26 Flavia Pennetta.
+In August at the Rogers Cup, she was awarded a wildcard for the singles main draw but was eliminated in the first round by world No. 26, Flavia Pennetta.